Meet the Team

 Undergraduate Research Assistant

-Jadyn Gabriel (she/her/hers) is a third-year undergraduate from Richmond, VA pursuing a B.A. in Psychology and Women, Gender, and Sexuality Studies with a concentration in Gender Studies.
+Jadyn Gabriel (she/her/hers) is a fourth-year undergraduate from Richmond, VA pursuing a B.A. in Psychology and Women, Gender, and Sexuality Studies with a concentration in Gender Studies.
 Jadyn’s research interests include researching the impact of competition, audience stress, and anxiety on athletes’ performance, and how participation in sports shapes adolescents’ sense of identity and social belonging, with a focus on athletes belonging to an ethnic minority.
 Post-graduation, Jadyn hopes to pursue a PhD in Sport Psychology, using her knowledge in psychology and WGS to work with the NCAA in establishing mandatory psychologists for athletes at all universities.
 Outside of research, Jadyn enjoys reading, cooking and baking, and watching movies.

 Nikita Majumdar